Rael-G/MiniMap/README.md

-# Using MiniMap for Object Mapping in .NET
+# Using MiniMapr for Object Mapping in .NET

 ### Defining the Source and Target Classes
 Suppose you have the following domain and DTO classes: